-Halfway through page eight the idea for a delicious new soup struck me and I immediately jumped up and rushed off to make it The following is the recipe for that soup (along with a few adjustments that I came up with along the way):
+Halfway through page eight the idea for a delicious new soup struck me and I immediately jumped up and rushed off to make it.

-This soup is rich and satisfying, the perfect thing for a rainy day like today I hope you enjoy it as much as I did!
+This soup is creamy and satisfying – the perfect dish for a rainy day.
+I hope you enjoy it as much as I do!

-This ends “the challenge”.
+This ends the Feed the Family Challenge.
 My dad is home now so he and Rosie will be taking care of feeding the kids tomorrow!
 Rosie has plans for breakfast that involve using up a bunch of frozen berries and some spinach…

 Keep an eye out for my next “mini series” – Why Fat IS Good For You!